Arrah: Bullet train

+Bullet train station at Udwant Nagar.
+It will cross the Sone River near Jalpura Tapa and enter Patna district.

+Historical river and canal navigation

+While the Arrah Canal was engineered for navigation, transport on the Son River itself was historically limited and challenging.
+Commercial navigation in the lower reaches near Arrah was irregular due to unsafe rapids upstream and the "extraordinary violence of the floods" during the rainy season.
+Although ferry boats operated for much of the year, the principal traffic on the Son was not cargo vessels but large rafts of bamboo and timber floated downstream from the southern forests.

+The Arrah Canal provided a more reliable route.
+Contemporary sources described many canal boats loaded with grain or stone using the canal system to travel towards the Ganges, destined for Calcutta.
+These boats were typically 15 to 25 feet long and were propelled by teams of men pulling them along towpaths.

 Education

 Schools in Arrah are either government-run or private schools.
 Schools are affiliated by Central Board of Secondary Education and Bihar School Examination Board.
 Veer Kunwar Singh University is located here.
 Harprasad Das Jain College, Maharaja Collage, and Jagjiwan College are some of the premier institutions for higher education.
 Jain Siddhant Bhawan is a Jain Library in Arrah which is illustrious for collecting centuries older manuscripts in various languages.

 In 2018, Bihar government has opened Government Engineering Colleges in each district of Bihar under the Department of Science and Technology.
-Government Engineering College, Bhojpur runs in the campus of Bakhtiyarpur College of Engineering and its own campus will be completed by 2020.
+Government Engineering College, Bhojpur located south of Ramna Road, beside Maharaja College.

 Sports

 Cricket is the most popular sport, however other sports such as volleyball, basketball, and athletics are also played.

 Veer Kunwar Singh Stadium is the stadium situated in the Ramna Maidan which hosts various cricket, football, and hockey tournaments.
-Other grounds in the town are Ramna Maidan, Maharaja college ground, Airport Ground, and Jain Collage Ground.
+Other grounds in the town are Ramna Maidan, Maharaja college ground, Airport Ground, and Jain College Ground.

 From 5–7 December 2019, East Zone Inter University Kabaddi championship took place in the premises of Maharaja College in which 47 universities of 12 different states participated.